Best Signature Food in Every U.S. State

 And yes, many locals call it “chowdah,” but they might side-eye you if you try to do the same.

-Best clam chowder in Massachusetts: Union Oyster House in Boston, the oldest continuously operating restaurant in the U.S.
+Visit: Union Oyster House, the oldest continuously operating restaurant in the U.S.

 Michigan: Coney Dog